saifibolte/CLI-Chatbot-using-Hugging-Face/README.md

 Assistant:
 ```

-We stop generation when the model begins a new speaker block (e.g., `\nUser:`).

 ## Notes & Troubleshooting

-- If you previously tried using `from transformers import Conversation` and saw an ImportError,
-  note that this project **does not** rely on that API.
-We format prompts ourselves for stability.
 - If generation is too verbose or cuts off early, adjust `--max-new-tokens` and sampling params.
-- On very small models like `distilgpt2`, factual accuracy is limited—this is a framework
-  for integrating **any** compatible model, not a knowledge authority.
+- On very small models like `distilgpt2`, factual accuracy is limited—this is a framework for integrating **any** compatible model, not a knowledge authority.
 - For best responsiveness, prefer lightweight models or enable a GPU.

-## License

-MIT for this code.
-Each model has its own license; check the model card before use.